asantos00/website/content/blog/second-adventure-in-deno-land.md

   }
 </script>
 ```

+Which uses the client that was initially written in deno, and is now a js file.

 And the `public` folder can be served by any webserver.
 Since we're talking about deno, we can serve it with standard library's file server.